christopherreay/thisEqualsThat_frontEnd/README.md

 # visual.tools

-Visual Tools is a complete pipeline for the presentation of complex data.
+Visual Tools is a complete pipeline for the presentation of complex data as interactive infographics.

 ## Justification